okeefm/s3g/doc/gcode_protocol.markdown

 # Supported G Codes

-## G0 - Rapid positioning
-Move to the specified position at the maximum feedrate.

-Registers

-    X: (code, optional) If present, new X axis position, in mm
-    Y: (code, optional) If present, new Y axis position, in mm
-    Z: (code, optional) If present, new Z axis position, in mm

-S3g output

-    QueueExtendedPoint(point, rate)

-Parameters

-    point = If the extruder is configured as off, then the point will be the position currently rate = 500

 ## G1 - Linear interpolation
 Move to the specified position at the current or specified feedrate.
 NB: There are two methods of forming the G1 command: